eflumerf/styleguide/dune-daq-cppguide.md

 In some cases this is better than making a member public when you want to give only one other class access to it.
 However, most classes should interact with other classes solely through their public members.

+### Friends [DUNE VERSION]

+Use friend classes only when alternatives result in less encapsulation.
+An example of this would be if there's only one nonmember function which you could imagine would ever need a given member of a class - in this case, while you could make that given member public, it would result in less encapsulation than use of a friend function.

+Define your friend function in the same file as the class it's a friend of.

 ### Exceptions